 As you might have picked up by now—we’re not regular tourists!

 My partner Mónica and I have been heading hikes for as long as I can remember.
 We’ve spent more than 10 years leading people from all walks of life along Iceland’s most popular, and sometimes hidden, trails.
 But after a while, we felt like we’d explored every nook and cranny of Iceland, crossed every black desert, climbed every peak, and dipped our toes in every hot spring.

-So we started crafting adventure tours with a focus on the adventurous, and this is how our company, Amarok Adventures, came about.
+So we started crafting hiking trips in Iceland with a focus on the adventurous, and this is how our company, Amarok Adventures, came about.
 We aim to give each of our clients an authentic Icelandic experience: off-the-beaten-path treks to the far-off, less-touristy areas of our beloved island.

 And trust me, there’s nothing touristy about this.

 If you’re planning to come here in the winter months, learn to expect the unexpected.
 Having a plan B isn’t enough, you need plans C, D, E, F, and G at the very least.
 In all my years as a guide, I hardly had one or two tours where we could do everything as planned, and this rings especially true for the winter hikes.
 Actually, I have a great anecdote that perfectly illustrates just how fast the weather can change here.

 Three or four years ago, we were taking a group of hikers on a 10-minute drive over a mountain.
 It was blue sky and clear, the conditions as perfect as could be.
 Then we happened upon a car stuck in the snow, and a guy asking for help.
 Of course, we stopped to try and dig him out.
 As we were freeing the tires, I remember feeling a change in the air, the slightest touch of wind picking up.